 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
 In December 2019, a novel strain of coronavirus, SARS-CoV-2, which causes coronavirus disease 2019, or COVID-19, surfaced in Wuhan, China.
 Since then, COVID-19 has spread to multiple countries, including the United States, and has been declared by the World Health Organization to be a pandemic, impacting worldwide economic activity.
 A pandemic, including COVID-19, or other public health epidemic poses the risk that we or our employees, contractors, suppliers, and other partners may be prevented from conducting business activities in whole or in part for an indefinite period of time, including due to spread of the disease within these groups or due to shutdowns that may be requested or mandated by governmental authorities.
-In response to the spread of COVID-19, we have modified operations in our executive offices with our administrative employees primarily continuing their work outside of those offices, restricted on-site research, development and manufacturing staff to only those required to execute their job responsibilities on-site for prioritized activities, limited the number and proximity of staff in any given laboratory or in our manufacturing facility (except as necessary for particular activities), and implemented multiple work place safety, social distancing and disinfection protocols.
+In response to the spread of COVID-19, we have modified operations in our executive offices with our administrative employees primarily continuing their work outside of those offices, restricted on-site research, development and munfacturing staff to only those required to execute their job responsibilities on-site for prioritized activities, limited the number and proximity of staff in any given laboratory or in our manufacturing facility (except as necessary for particular activities), and implemented multiple work place safety, social distancing and disinfection protocols.
+We have also begun to experience very minor delays in enrollment and occasional delays in data entry by trial sites, but overall enrollment and treatment remains on track.